D'Oyly Carte Opera Company: Later years and closing

-With the approaching end of the D'Oyly Carte monopoly on Gilbert and Sullivan performances, when the copyright on Gilbert's words expired in 1961 (Sullivan's music had already come out of copyright at the end of 1950), Bridget D'Oyly Carte contributed the company and all its assets to an independent charitable trust.
+With the approaching end of the D'Oyly Carte monopoly on Gilbert and Sullivan performances, when the copyright on Gilbert's words expired in 1961 (Sullivan's music had already come out of copyright at the end of 1950), Bridget D'Oyly Carte contributed the company and all its assets to an independent charitable trust, the D'Oyly Carte Opera Trust.
 She endowed the trust with the company's scenery, costumes, band parts and other assets, together with a cash endowment, and supervised the production of operas on behalf of the trust until economic necessity forced the closure of the company in 1982.
 As it turned out, competing professional productions of Gilbert and Sullivan did not harm the company.
 Beginning in 1959, the company re-recorded most of the operas with Pratt's successor, John Reed, (Note: Other singers in these recordings included Donald Adams, Jean Hindmarsh, Gillian Knight, Valerie Masterson, Thomas Round and Kenneth Sandford) and also recorded a number of other Sullivan pieces.
 It made a cinema film of The Mikado in 1966, and recorded for television broadcast its productions of Patience (1965) and H.M.S.
 Pinafore (1973).
 It also supplied the soundtrack for a cartoon film of Ruddigore (1967).
 During the 1960s, the company gave five North American tours.
 A new stage director, Michael Heyland, was hired in 1969, staying until 1978.
 Among his new productions were The Sorcerer in 1971, Utopia, Limited in 1975 and Iolanthe in 1977.
 (Note: The Sorcerer had costume and set designs by Osbert Lancaster.)